elpinal/modules-rs/README.md

 # Modules

-This repository contains an implementation of F-ing modules in Rust.
+This repository contains an interpreter of F-ing modules in Rust.

 ## See also